tekaslan/Plan-and-Avoid/README.md

-# Plan and Avoid: Assured Contingency Landing Management
+# Plan and Avoid: Aircraft Trajectory Planning and Coordination

 This repository provides a C/C++ implementation of a **Conflict-Aware Gradient-guided Search for Aircraft Path Planning** in constrained airspace, alongside a reactive **Conflict Resolution Advisory** framework.
 The system enables path planning with air traffic deconfliction and minimizes operational disruptions during emergency mitigation by combining spatial risk modeling and 4D trajectory search considering engine-out fixed-wing aircraft performance.